-On Liquel II, Captain Comet entered the arena and gazed upward at the huge death-ship hovering ominously in orbit.
+On the alien world of Liquel II, Captain Comet entered the arena and gazed upward at the huge death-ship hovering ominously in orbit.
 If I don’t win this fight, then Glynix’s world dies, he mused.
 I’d rather attack the ship itself, but I don’t dare do so yet.
 I’ll scope out the place first.

 “In this corner, Captain Comet of Earth, representing the world below us,” intoned a computer voice.
-“His foe, representing the peoples of Tynola — Vartox!”
+“His foe, representing the people of Tynola — Vartox!”

 Or so it seemed.
 Actually, Captain Comet had telepathically transmitted a plan to the noble Vartox — fake a fight until they could get access to the alien ship.
 They struggled futilely for several more moments until a voice echoed out.